 Let’s look in on our favorite fourth grade teacher, Ms. Sneed.
 It’s Friday afternoon.
 Her students have gone home.
 Pen in hand, she’s adding to a student behavior journal.

 Ms. Sneed sighs deeply and shakes her hand.
 For years, she’s used journaling to document behavior of difficult students.
 And the pages and pages she writes – well, they speak volumes about the student.
 But it’s unwieldy.
 And it takes a lot of time.
-Seriously, there’s got to be a better way.
+Seriously, there’s got to be a better way to manage her classroom.

 As Ms. Sneed flips through Jerome’s journal, she notices that the same behaviors occur over and over again.
 Maybe if she just made a checklist… Wait, that’s it!
 As fast as lightning, Ms. Sneed races to her computer and creates a table.
 In the left-hand column, she lists behaviors that affect academics.
 To the right, she makes plenty more blank columns.